pezzos/Whisper-to-Notion/README.md

 - [ ] Input: Health and Activity
 - [ ] Input: Calendar
 - [ ] Add an UI for users to handle their config
-- [ ] Add more possibilities: prepare a search about a subject, add a movie or a series to a bucket list
+- [ ] Add more possibilities: prepare a search about a subject, add a movie or a series to a bucket list, improvements of this very one script